plantnet/roadside-invasive-plant-identification/README.md

 The dataset includes **14,838 high-resolution images** taken along Danish roads.
 Images are split into train, validation, and test sets.
 Each image contains annotations for **six invasive plant taxa** (consolidated as meta-species based on visual similarity).

-The images (with reduced quality for Zenodo) can be found here [Zenodo](https://zenodo.org/records/14013930).
+The images can be found here [Zenodo](https://zenodo.org/records/14013930).

-Once downloaded, images should be placed in the `./0_datastore/10_images` directory, and deep features in `./0_datastore/20_deep_features`

 ### Models

 The pre-trained [BEiT](https://arxiv.org/abs/2106.08254) Vision Transformer model forms the backbone for this image analysis.
 Our paper proposes 2 methods to handle high resolution images with vision transformers: Tiling the image or increasing the model input size (VaMIS for Variable Model Input Size).
 The model weights can be found on [Zenodo](https://zenodo.org/records/13891416).
-Once downloaded, the models should be placed in the `./0_datastore/30_models` directory.

 ## Pipeline Overview